MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch3.md

 # **Connecting Multiple Users**

+In this lesson, we will learn how to connect multiple users as part of a live shared experience.
+By the end of this lesson, you will be able to open the application on multiple devices, and see "avatar" representations of each person that joins (avatars represented by a sphere.)

+Objectives:

+- Configure PUN within your application
+- Configure players
+- Learn how to connect multiple users in a shared experience

+### Instructions

-1. Like step 12 from the previous lesson, in the "prefabs" folder in the project panel, the next step is to drag and drop the "NetworkLobby" prefab in to the hierarchy.
+1. In the Assets>Resources>Prefabs folder of the project panel, drag and drop the "NetworkLobby" prefab in to the hierarchy, as shown in the image below.

-   TO DO: It will be good if we mention the lesson number like Lesson 2.

 ![Module3Chapter3step1im](images/module3chapter3step1im.PNG)

-2. When you open up the parent prefab, "NetworkLobby," you should see a child prefab, "NetworkRoom."
+2. When you expand the prefab "NetworkLobby," you should see a child object called "NetworkRoom."
 With it selected, go into the inspector panel and click "Add Component."
 Search for "PhotonView" and add the component.

 ![Module3Chapter3tep2im](images/module3chapter3step2im.PNG)

-3. Create a new empty game object in the hierarchy (right click in the hierarchy and select "empty").
+3. Create a new empty game object in the hierarchy (right click in the hierarchy and select "Empty" from the context menu).
 Ensure the positioning is set to x =0, y=0, z=0 and name the object, "PhotonUser."

 ![Module3Chapter3step3im](images/module3chapter3step3im.PNG)

-4. Now, to ensure that you can see the users that are active in your project, right click the "PhotonUser" object you just created, go down to "3D Object" and click "sphere."
+4. Next, we want to create spheres to represent each person that joins a shared experience.
+Right click the "PhotonUser" object you just created, go down to "3D Object" and click "Sphere."
+This will create a sphere game object as a child of the PhotonUser object.

 ![Module3Chapter3step4im](images/module3chapter3step4im.PNG)